zachphillips/zachphillips.github.com/_posts/2011-08-22-wordpress-linked-list-plug-in-by-yj-soon.markdown

 link: http://yjsoon.com/dfll-plugin
 ---

 **Update: I have since moved this site over to Jekyll and am no longer using this plugin.
 If you are using Wordpress, my feelings here still apply.
-I need to post soon about how I've gotten this behavior working in Jekyll.**
+I need to post soon about how I've gotten this behavior working in Jekyll.
+Oh, and [@yjsoon](http://twitter.com/yjsoon) is still a man among boys.**

 I wanted my (dusty, decaying) blog to behave more like [John Gruber](http://daringfireball.net)'s, where I could link to things and comment on them easily.
 Until now, I've just been using facebook for this.
 My loathing for facebook and the desire to have a place of my own led to me finally getting around to making the [zach.be](http://zach.be/) blog functional.